spring-projects/spring-boot/docs/howto.md

 `schema.sql` and `data.sql` (in the root of the classpath).
 In addition Spring Boot will load a file `schema-${platform}.sql` where `platform` is the vendor name of the database (`hsqldb`, `h2, `oracle`, `mysql`, `postgresql` etc.).
-Spring Boot *disables* the failfast feature of the Spring JDBC initializer, so if the scripts cause exceptions they will be logged, but the application will still start.
-This is so that they can be used as "poor man's migrations" (inserts that fail mean that the data is already there, so no need to fail for instance), but it does mean that you need to test the state of your database on startup if you want to be sure that it was successful (or else monitor the Spring JDBC DEBUG logs).
+Spring Boot enables the failfast feature of the Spring JDBC initializer by default, so if the scripts cause exceptions the application will fail.

+To disable the failfast you can set `spring.datasource.continueOnError=true`.
+This can be useful once an application has matured and been deployed a few times, since the scripts can act as "poor man's migrations" - inserts that fail mean that the data is already there, so there would be no need to prevent the application from running, for instance.

 ### Higher Level Migration Tools